mufasa1611/cody/README.md

 - desktop, Laptop 17"
 - the following mobiles: Huawei P30 Lite, Asus Rog 5, and Samsung S7

-- Browser Testing: I tested the page with Chrome, Firefox and Brave.
+- Browser Testing: I tested the page with Chrome, Firefox and Brave

 ### Known bugs

 - I encountered problems with the section overflowing to the next section above or under it when resizing the screen.
 I fixed this error by applying the wrap property in the flex-value in css.
-- Also the text in the "about" section was spilling over to another section when I resized to smaller screens.
-I stopped this by adding a pane to the text to scroll along and hide the flow in css with the overflow-x command.

 ## Deployment